30+ years of financial services experience (28 years in financial regulation)

-As Head of Retail Banks, Mr. Heales had experience in assessing firms against the conduct supervision model, including chairing of risk committees, leading visits to firms and dealing with issues on complaints handling, payment protection insurance, financial crime and enforcement cases.
-He also oversaw the development of FCA's conduct supervision model covering both insurance firms and banks along with the development of the prudential approach for those firms not regulated by the PRA.
-Mr. Heales was credited by the Director of Supervision, as being “pivotal in transforming the supervision approach and implementing the new conduct supervision model.”
+Mr. Heales led the programme to establish the FCA working closely with the CEO and Board, and included work on organizational design, risk appetite, competition, people strategy, and the interfaces (Memorandum of Understanding) with the Prudential Regulatory Authority (PRA).
+He also oversaw the development of FCA's new 3 pillar conduct supervision model which included the development of a new prudential approach for those firms not regulated by the PRA.
+Mr. Heales was credited by the FCA Director of Supervision, Clive Adamson, as being “pivotal in transforming the supervision approach and implementing the new conduct supervision model.”